 This feature allows you to export an app into a portable format (Docker container), so that you can run it on your own computer.

 To export an app, click "Export" and select "Docker Container".
 The system will generate a file named "Dockerfile", and you will be prompted to download it.
-This file contains machine instructions on how to assemble a Linux system with all the ingredients required to run the app: the default Ubuntu 14 operating system, additional Ubuntu packages required by the app, and the app's assets (executables and other files).
+This file contains machine instructions on how to assemble a Linux system with all the ingredients required to run the app: Ubuntu 14.04 or Ubuntu 16.04 operating system, additional Ubuntu packages required by the app, and the app's assets (executables and other files).

 To make Docker interpret these instructions and create a corresponding Linux image, place the Dockerfile into an empty folder in your computer, and run the following command inside that folder: